ky381011/aws-cicd/docs/actions/state.md

 > [!NOTE]
 > Workflows -> [state.yaml](../../.github/workflows/state.yaml)

-> [!CAUTION]
+> [!IMPORTANT]
-> You must delete VPC created by GitHub Actions manually.
+> You can destroy environment deployed by terraform in github actions

 Comparede to vpc.yaml, adding process of storing tfstate file
 File is stored in own private repository